mbaardman/cryptobot/README.md

-# Cryptobot
+# Binance trading bot in Python
-Build a trading bot in crypto coins using the Binance API.
+Build an automated trading bot in crypto coins using the Binance API.
+Tools: Python & PostgreSQL.

 This is a first though of what the structure on the server could look like.
 Of course, this will probably change over time ;)